Blog · Analysis · Last reviewed June 23, 2026

 That stack will be useful.
 Robots need practice.
 Autonomous vehicles need edge cases.
 Factories need virtual commissioning.
 Developers need a way to test before metal meets body, road, shelf, doorway, medical instrument, or machine tool.

 The danger is that the stack becomes self-certifying.
 A world foundation model generates the training scene.
 A model trained on generated scenes performs well in similar generated scenes.
 A dashboard reports broad scenario coverage.
 A buyer reads this as proof that the system has learned the world.
 But the system may have learned the generator.
+This is the spatial version of synthetic-data recursion: the training environment becomes more fluent while the grounding evidence becomes harder to see.

 Why Simulation Is Tempting